ekrajghimire/DiceRoll/README.md

-# rolldice
+# Roll Dice

-A new Flutter project.
+A new simple Flutter project with clean and optimal code.

 ## Preview